devtool-0x01/nestgql/README.md

 ## Description

 Unified API providing both REST and Graphql endpoints.
+This project can be used as a starter for another project.

 <!-- <img src="https://nestjs.com/img/logo_text.svg" height="20" alt="Nest Logo" /> -->

-- NestJs
+- NestJs - Core framework
-- GraphQL
+- GraphQL - Using @nestjs/graphql
 - Typeorm
-- Sqlite
+- Sqlite - can be switched to Postgres, Mysql etc
 - Typescript

-This is a work in progress.
+NOTE: This project is currently a work in progress.

 ## Installation